Capacity Report: Definition, Benefits & Practical Steps to Build One

 6 Steps to Build a Capacity Report Manually

 It is very important to build a robust capacity report to get a clear view of resource capacity versus project demand.
-Here are six simple steps to create one manually –
+Here are six simple steps to create one manually:

-Define the Purpose
+Clearly Define the Purpose

-Identify Key Metrics for Capacity Measurement
+Identify Key Metrics to Measure Capacity

 Gather Accurate and Relevant Data